Calculus on manifolds of conformal maps and CFT

-Let us consider the set of doublets $\spc=\{(g,A)\}$ where $A$ is any simply connected domain of the Riemann sphere (we will implicitly restrict our attention to the non-trivial cases where $\p A$ has more than one point), and $g:A\to \hC$ is a univalent conformal map (we will denote by $g:A\tto B$ the statement that $g$ is a univalent conformal map of $A$ onto $B$).
-This space can naturally be given the structure of a groupoid, generalising that of a group: the product $(g,A)(g',A') = (g\circ g',A')$ is defined if and only if $A = g'(A')$; associativity holds; for every $A$ there is an identity $(\id,A)$; every $(g,A)$ has an inverse $(g^{-1},g(A))$.
+\sect{Groupoid of conformal maps of simply connected domains} Let us consider the set of doublets $\spc=\{(g,A)\}$ where $A$ is any simply connected domain of the Riemann sphere (we will implicitly restrict our attention to the non-trivial cases where $A$ is of hyperbolic type, i.e.~conformal to the disk), and $g:A\to \hC$ is a univalent conformal map (we will denote by $g:A\tto B$ the statement that $g$ is a univalent conformal map of $A$ onto $B$).
+This space can naturally be given the structure of a groupoid, generalizing that of a group: the product $(g,A)(g',A') = (g\circ g',A')$ is defined if and only if $A = g'(A')$; associativity holds; for every $A$ there is an identity $(\id,A)$; every $(g,A)$ has an inverse $(g^{-1},g(A))$.

-Recall that a Lie group is a manifold with a group structure such that the group operations are differentiable maps.
-Although the related notion of Lie groupoid exists, here we will use a slightly different construction, by putting on $\spc$ closely related structures making it possible to define the analogue of a Lie derivative along left-invariant trajectories.
-Our construction, contrary to that of Lie groupoids, allows the domain $A$ to vary, something which is more natural if we want infinitesimal deformations to be described by holomorphic vector fields.